coffee-cup/elm-phoenix-template/README.md

 ### Build

-The frontend is build with [Webpack](https://webpack.js.org/).
+The frontend is built with [Webpack](https://webpack.js.org/).
 This is taken care of for you when starting phoenix.

 Phoenix uses the PostgreSQL database.
 I recommend using the [docker container](https://hub.docker.com/_/postgres/).
+It must be running before you run the command `mix ecto.create`.

 ## Source 👼